vmware-archive/node-examples/query/README.md

 The startup script also creates a single region called "test" that the application uses for storing data in the server (similar to a table in relational databases).
 A region is similar to a hashmap and stores all data as key/value pairs.

-The startup script depends on gfsh the administrative utility provided by the GemFire product.
+The startup script depends on gfsh, the administrative utility provided by the GemFire product.

-With a current working directory of `node-examples/query`, run the `startGemFire` script for your system:
+With a current working directory of `node-examples/query`

 On Mac and Linux:

 ```bash